revsystem/aansible_playbook_for_Rosetta_at_home_on_RaspberyPi/README.md

-# Ansible playbook for Raspberry Pi
+# Ansible playbook for Rosetta@home on Raspberry Pi

 ## Overview

-Target: Raspberry Pi 3B+, Raspbian Lite ( I'm using `Raspbian Lite (A port of Debian with no desktop environment)) This ansible playbook support you run [Rosetta@home](https://boinc.bakerlab.org/rosetta/) with BOINC client on Raspberry Pi 3B+.
+Target: Raspberry Pi 3B+ and 4B, Raspbian Lite ( I'm using `Raspbian Lite (A port of Debian with no desktop environment)) This ansible playbook support you run [Rosetta@home](https://boinc.bakerlab.org/rosetta/) with BOINC client on Raspberry Pi 3B+ and 4B.

 ## How to use

-1. Setting up your Raspberry Pi 3B+ as you can connect with SSH.
+1. Setting up your Raspberry Pi 3B+ or 4B as you can connect with SSH.

 1. get the 64bit kernel